jonohayon/colu-smart-door/README.md

 For this part, you will need an Heroku account.
 You can sign up [here](http://heroku.com).

-After you've lick on this button to deploy the newest version of the server scripts to a new Heroku instance:
+After you've signed up, click on this button to deploy the newest version of the server scripts to a new Heroku instance:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/rezozo/colu-smart-door/tree/master/)